rishikesh2715/RP2040_Motion_Logger/README.md

   </div>
 </p>

-*I have slightly modified the board to include a bootloader button and made some aesthetic changes.
+*I have slightly modified the board to include a bootloader button and made some aesthetic changes since having this board produced.
 Thus, the produced board slightly looks different.
 Everything else remains the same*

 ## Order this Board Through [PCBway](https://www.pcbway.com) 🛫